catalogs logo

 rack of sweatshirts

 Wet clothing is deadly to someone trapped in a winter storm, so make sure you have a warm change of clothing in your bag.
-A pair of sweats, a hoodie sweatshirt and a pair of winter underwear can be rolled up into a tiny bundle and secured with a bungie cord.
-I like to give old clothing a new use by putting them into my emergency kits…it’s not about fashion, it’s about survival.
-Just do make sure that the clothing you pack fits well and will work to keep you warm until help arrives.
+A pair of sweats, a hoodie sweatshirt, and a pair of winter underwear can be rolled up into a tiny bundle and secured with a bungee cord.
+I like to give old clothing a new use by putting it into my emergency kits…it’s not about fashion, it’s about survival.
+Just make sure that the clothing you pack fits well and will work to keep you warm until help arrives.

 6. Energy bars or meals